AnthonyFrederick7/Regex-Tutorial/README.md

 ### Anchors

 Anchors have a special meaning in regular expressions.
-There are 2 anchors, they do not match any character.
+There are TWO anchors, they do not match any character.
 Instead, they match a position before or after characters:
   - `^` – The caret anchor matches the beginning of the text.
   - `$` – The dollar anchor matches the end of the text.